Fersiwn Gymraeg ar gael yma.

 Many of the most important seabird colonies thrive as they are on islands that naturally are free of mammalian ground predators.
 Their absence is crucial to the future conservation of our seabirds and other ground-nesting birds.
 Mammalian predators such as rats, mice, stoats, and minks have serious disastrous impacts on seabird colonies on islands through the predation of eggs, chicks, and adult birds.

 Rats historically arrived at the islands via shipwrecks during the 19th century.
-Incredibly adaptable, rats breed quickly, each any food source and are good swimmers.
+Incredibly adaptable, rats breed quickly, eat any food source and are good swimmers.
 Over the next century, invasive rats ravaged islands such as Ramsey, decimating populations of seabirds.
-By 1999 puffins had become extinct on Ramsey, and the manx shearwater population was in danger on heading the same way.
+By 1999 puffins had become extinct on Ramsey, and the Manx shearwater population was in danger on heading the same way.
 Volunteers and experts teamed up to eradicate the pests on Ramsey, and after monumental efforts the island is now rat free.
-Similarly, Ynys Seiriol - off Anglesey in north Wales- was once a vibrant puffin breeding ground.
+Similarly, Ynys Seiriol - off Anglesey in north Wales - was once a vibrant puffin breeding ground.
 In 1805 it is estimated that there were as many as 50,000 individuals at the island.
 However, due to brown rats being accidently introduced in 1816, by 1990 the island hosted less than 20 pairs of puffins.
 Thanks to an eradication programme, the puffin population is slowly recovering.

 What is biosecurity?